 From futuristic bathrooms to cafes where you can play with kittens, Japan’s quirkiness delights most visitors.
 While it’s sometimes the butt of foreign amusement, in reality, Japanese creativity and sense of the aesthetic is nothing short of extraordinary, and there are few places in the world that pay such tribute to the inner-child in us all.

 Do you have any suggestions to add to our list of ten top things to do in Japan?
 We would love to hear from you.
 Please leave a comment below.

 Cover: Fushimi Inari Shrine, Kyoto.
 Additional images: Bigstock

 About the writer

-Linda Moon is a freelance travel, health and lifestyle writer with work appearing in Voyeur, the Sun-Herald, Traveller Sydney Morning Herald, NZ Journal of Natural Medicine, Nature & Health Magazine, the New Daily, SBS Comment & Analysis, the Sydney Morning Herald Good Pub Food Guide, Essential Kids, Australian Family magazine, Weekend Notes, WellBeing magazine, Retirement Living Today and more.
-In other lives she’s been a social work student, waitress, music DJ, personal assistant, massage and spa therapist and naturopath.
+Linda Moon is a freelance travel, health and lifestyle writer, and has been published in Voyeur, the Sun-Herald, Traveller (Sydney Morning Herald), NZ Journal of Natural Medicine, Nature & Health Magazine, the New Daily, Essential Kids, Australian Family magazine, and more.
+In other lives, she’s been a social work student, waitress, music DJ, personal assistant, massage and spa therapist and naturopath.
 Based in Katoomba in the beautiful Blue Mountains, Linda has been blessed to explore the wonderful cultures and magical lands of Vietnam, Cambodia, Switzerland, Tahiti and Moorea, Japan, India, Koh Samui, Vanuatu, Lifou and New Zealand.
-When time permits – perhaps when she’s ninety-nine, but hopefully before – she hopes to complete a fantasy novel and see the world become a fairer, kinder place for all.